cronvel/kung-fig/doc/KFG.md

 ```

 As you would expect, it produces an object with a single *description* property containing the whole paragraph,
-of course without the initial indentation and `> ` mark at the start of each lines.
+of course without the initial indentation and the `> ` mark at the start of each lines.

 Note that the multi-line string does not start at the same line than the property key *description*,
-but at the next line, one level of indentation deeper than its container.
+but at the next line, one level of indentation deeper than its *container*.

 All the other rules of [introduced string](#ref.strings.introduced) applies.

+*Multi-line strings* are really great.
+Copy-paste any raw text paragraph in your KFG, then prefix
+each line with `> ` and indent it: *and it just works!*
+Your text editor may even do that for you with a few keystrokes.
+This works mostly like the quotes in email format.